AhSiber/Tools_main/README.md

 10 - ```pip install verify_email```

-<h2> You can download Thermiox from Google Play  .
+<h2> You can download Termux from Google Play  .